Gender Affirming Resources

 Coming Out as Transgender

 Coming out as transgender or gender non-conforming can be similar to coming out as lesbian or gay, but it also has unique aspects.
-If you need assistance with coming out, you may wish to email GSR, visit the Counseling Center, or join the Counseling Center LGBTQ Support Group.
+If you need assistance with coming out, you may wish to email GSR or contact Mental Health Services.

 Here are some additional guides for people who are coming out.